released: 20 Jul 2015

 This series serves as the basic material for a composition algorithm that generates music in real time which never repeats itself.
 The row is subjected to an algorithm that uses the structure of the series as its own permutation program.
 The pitch classes are then mapped onto fixed registers of which 6 different models are existing - minor seconds, major seconds, minor thirds, major thirds, a combination of minor and major seconds and finally a sort of all-interval row.
 Each model is represented by a twelve-tone chord where each pitch class occurs in a fixed register.

-For each quarter of an hour, 4 independent rhythmical models have been created.
+For each quarter of an hour, four individual compositional models have been created.
 Although their outlines are defined, infinite variants are obtained by utilizing random procedures and aleatoric methods for constructing the rhythmic structure.

 Your fair use and other rights are in no way affected by the above.